What do you think when you make errors in Greek?

 “Le Chat” had said it all.

-But why do we get so stuck in our errors?
+But why do we feel so bad about errors?

 Naturally, as adults, we communicate elaborately in our first language(s).
 Our vocabulary often reflects our education and status.